tim-buchholz/msh2tikz/README.md

 ---

-## Features
+## 🔧 Features

-- Convert 2D triangular Gmsh meshes to standalone TikZ/LaTeX documents.
+- Convert 2D triangular Gmsh meshes (Gmsh 2.2 format) to standalone TikZ/LaTeX documents.
 - Generate a sample rectangular mesh when no input mesh is provided.
 - Export only a rectangular subsection of the mesh with `--bbox`.
 - Rescale geometry with `--fit-width` / `--fit-height`.